Great, We Have Improved … or Not?

 If MyInsurance wishes to distinguish between a customer satisfaction level of 54% and 58%, they need to have confidence intervals for 54% and 58% that do not overlap.
 If they would overlap, we cannot distinguish between both.
 Hence, we need confidence intervals of +/- 2% or less for both.

 The estimation of the sample size for this requirement tells us that we would need to involve nearly 2,500 customers in our satisfaction survey each year.
 Again, based on the sample of 280 customers we have taken it can easily be that there has been no change at all or even worse a decrease in customer satisfaction.
 We will never know until we have more data to give us a better result.

 Unfortunately, in our example MyInsurance has no reason to celebrate success due to increase in customer satisfaction.
 This assumption could be totally wrong.

 Very often important decisions are based on means coming from small samples of data.
 Sometimes these small samples of data are poorly collected or have a large variation.
-We usually do not care a lot about variation in our daily professional or personal life.
-The thing that matters most is the average, the mean.
-This mean is easy to calculate and everyone understands what it stands for.
-Every mean coming out of a sample is only correct for a sample, it is “wrong” for the whole we are trying to make a decision about.
+Unfortunately, we usually do not care a lot about variation in our daily professional or personal life.
+What matters most is the average, the mean.
+Because this mean is easy to calculate and everyone understands what it stands for.
+However, every mean coming out of a sample is only correct for a sample, it is “wrong” for the whole we are trying to make a decision about.